-Each of the following will constitute an Event of Default under the indenture:
+Each of the following will constitute an $\ensuremath{\mathsf{Event}}$ of Default under the indenture:

-- failure to pay principal of or any premium on any Senior Note when due; - failure to pay any interest on any Senior Note when due, continued for 30 days; - failure to perform any other covenant of USEC or its Subsidiaries in the Senior Notes or indenture, continued for 60 days after written notice has been given by the trustee, or the registered holders of at least 25% in principal amount of the then outstanding Senior Notes, as provided in the indenture; - a default in the payment of the principal of, or interest on, any note, bond, coupon or other instrument or agreement evidencing or pursuant to which there is outstanding Debt of USEC or any of its Subsidiaries whether such Debt now exists or shall thereafter be created, having an aggregate principal amount exceeding \$[] million (or its equivalent in any other currency or currencies), other than the Senior Notes, when that Debt becomes due and payable (whether at maturity, upon redemption or acceleration or otherwise), if such default shall continue for more than the period of grace, if any, originally applicable thereto and the time for payment of such amount has not been expressly extended; and - certain events in bankruptcy, insolvency or reorganization of USEC or any of its Subsidiaries.
+- failure to pay principal of or any premium on any 2006 senior note or 2009 senior note when due; - failure to pay any interest on any 2006 senior note or 2009 senior note when due, continued for 30 days; - failure to perform any other covenant of USEC or its Subsidiaries in the 2006 senior notes or 2009 senior notes or indenture, continued for 60 days after written notice has been given by the trustee, or the registered holders of at least 25% in principal amount of the then outstanding 2006 senior notes or 2009 senior notes, as the case may be, as provided in the indenture; - a default in the payment of the principal of, or interest on, any note, bond, coupon or other instrument or agreement evidencing or pursuant to which there is outstanding Debt of USEC or any of its Subsidiaries whether such Debt now exists or shall thereafter be created, having an aggregate principal amount exceeding \$35 million (or its equivalent in any other currency or currencies), other than the senior notes, when that Debt becomes due and payable (whether at maturity, upon redemption or acceleration or otherwise), if such default shall continue for more than the period of grace, if any, originally applicable thereto and the time for payment of such amount has not been expressly extended; and

+- certain events in bankruptcy, insolvency or reorganization of USEC or any of its Subsidiaries.

-If an Event of Default (other than an Event of Default described in the bankruptcy, insolvency or reorganization clause above) with respect to any of the Senior Notes shall occur and be continuing, either the trustee or the registered holders of at least 25% of the then outstanding Senior Notes by notice to USEC as provided in the indenture may declare the principal amount of Senior Notes to be due and payable immediately.
+If an Event of Default (other than an Event of Default described in the bankruptcy, insolvency or reorganization clause above) with respect to any of the 2006 senior notes or 2009 senior notes shall occur and be continuing, either the trustee or the registered holders of at least 25% of the then outstanding 2006 senior notes or 2009 senior notes, as the case may be, by notice to USEC as provided in the indenture may declare the principal amount of 2006 senior notes or 2009 senior notes, as the case may be, to be due and payable immediately.

-If an Event of Default described in the bankruptcy, insolvency or reorganization clause above shall occur, the principal amount of all the then outstanding Senior Notes will automatically, and without any action by the trustee or any registered holder, become immediately due and payable.
+If an Event of Default described in the bankruptcy, insolvency or reorganization clause above shall occur, the principal amount of all the then outstanding senior notes will automatically, and without any action by the trustee or any registered holder, become immediately due and payable.

-After any acceleration, but before a judgment or decree for the payment of the money due has been obtained by the trustee, the registered holders of a majority in aggregate principal amount of the then outstanding Senior Notes, by written notice to the trustee, may rescind and annul such acceleration and its consequences if all Events of Default, other than the non-payment of accelerated principal, have been cured or waived as provided in the indenture.
+After any acceleration, but before a judgment or decree for the payment of the money due has been obtained by the trustee, the registered holders of a majority in aggregate principal amount of the then outstanding 2006 senior notes or 2009 senior notes, as the case may be, by written notice to the trustee, may rescind and annul such acceleration and its consequences if all Events of Default, other than the non-payment of accelerated principal, have been cured or waived as provided in the indenture.
 For information as to waiver of defaults, see "-- Modification and Waiver".